 Most people think of child support as the amount of money one parent has to pay to the other to help support the children.
 This is only partly true.
 In a real sense, support of the minor children extends beyond a monthly monetary payment and includes a parent’s obligation to make sure a child’s emotional and psychological needs are addressed.

-Child support lawyers in Mesa AZ is determined using Arizona’s Child Support Guidelines.
+Jensen Family Law in Mesa AZ knows that Child Support is determined using Arizona’s Child Support Guidelines.
 The Guidelines provide a framework for determining a monthly monetary obligation that one parent pays to the other to ease the financial burden associated with caring for the children.
 There are a number of factors that are considered in determining who pays child support and how much.
 However, the two factors that most heavily influence the amount of child support that is to be paid are the income of the parties and the amount of parenting time each parent has.

 The first step in calculating child support is to determine what each parent’s income is.
 This is typically determined by both parties filling out an Affidavit of Financial Information (AFI).
 The AFI requires each parent to provide full disclosure of his or her income, expenses and other financial obligations.
 Each parent is required to provide current pay stubs, W-2s and tax information, where applicable.
 The AFI becomes the basis for determining each parent’s income for purposes of calculating child support.

 Before the amount of the child support obligation can be determined, it is also necessary to determine how much parenting time each parent will have with the minor children.
 This can be decided by the parents through an agreement or, by the court if the matter proceeds to trial.
 In more one parent exercises parenting time, the more the other parent will typically have to pay in child support.
 Other factors, such as costs of insurance and daycare also influence the amount of child support under Arizona guidelines.